 From 1993-1995 I was Public Relations Director at the New School, handling media requests and publicity for its degree-granting divisions, including Parsons School of Design, and its continuing education program.
 I have taught at the Columbia University Graduate School of Journalism and at New York's City College.

-I am a member of the Authors Guild, National Book Critics Circle, North American Snowsports Journalists Association, and New York Financial Writers Association.
+Currently I am a member of the Authors Guild, National Book Critics Circle, and North American Snowsports Journalists Association, In the past I have belonged to the New York Financial Writers Association, and Journalism and Women's Symposium (JAWS).

 LEISURE AND PHILANTHROPIC WORK